Your Expert Guide

 Randall recommends Café Pacific, The Honor Bar, and Bistro 31, which are all neighborhood institutions in Highland Park Village.
 Park House, a private social club, is also there and serves an elevated breakfast, lunch, and dinner menu.

-Nearby on Knox Street, right off the Katy Trail, you’ll find Le Bilboquet, Knox Bistro, and Georgie by Curtis Stone — the famed Australian chef’s first non-L.A. restaurant.
+Nearby on Knox Street, right off the Katy Trail, you’ll find Le Bilboquet, Knox Bistro, and Georgie by Curtis Stone.
+New on the block are Mr. Charles (in the restored Highland Park Pharmacy), Anchor Sushi, Green Point Seafood & Oyster, and Berkeley’s Market "for an excellent cup of coffee and more!"

 Randall also loves longtime favorites Toulouse and Taverna along with Café Madrid, which has an incredible selection of tapas in a cozy setting.